-Biden moves forward without help from Trumps intel team
+Biden moves forward without help from Trump's intel team

 Latest Weather Blog

-Biden moves forward without help from Trumps intel team
+Biden moves forward without help from Trump's intel team

 WASHINGTON (AP) — The presidential race was hovering in limbo in 2000 when outgoing President Bill Clinton decided to let then-Gov. George W. Bush read the ultra-secret daily brief of the nation’s most sensitive intelligence.